May 26, 2022

 Are you thinking about buying a used car in Ontario?
-They are a great option, however, many people shy away because they are not educated about the steps to buying a used car.
-They are worried they’ll buy a lemon or get suckered into a bad deal.
+They are a great option.
+However, many people shy away because they are not educated about the steps to buying a used car.
+They are worried they’ll buy a lemon or get suckered into a bad deal – even with rising costs.
+According to Autotrader, used vehicle costs have risen 34% from last year.

+Choosing a used car may have more challenges, but they are still a top option for drivers in the province.
 Getting some advice for buying a used car is a great first step.
-To help you out, we’ve put together this used car buying guide.
-It packed with great tips, advice and important considerations.
+To help you out, we’ve put together this used car buying guide filled with advice and essential considerations.

 Let’s start by saying that buying used is not for everyone.
-Buying a used car is very different from buying new.
+Buying a used car is very different from buying a new one.
 There are a lot more considerations and even risks involved.
-However, there are also a number of advantages to buying used.
+However, there are also several advantages to buying used.

-In fact, more people are buying used cars in Canada than you may realize.
-According to Driving.ca, there are more than 22 million used cars on the road today, they make up about 65% of the market and it’s on the rise, a reason why car dealerships are so eager to buy back your car after a lease.
+More people are buying used cars in Canada than you may realize.
+According to Driving.ca, there are more than 22 million used cars on the road today, they make up about 65% of the market, and it’s on the rise, a reason why car dealerships are so eager to buy back your car after a lease.

 There are many situations where buying a used car makes sense :